-- The College operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children; - All staff, at induction, receive information about the College's safeguarding arrangements, the College's Child Protection Policy, Staff Behaviour Policy (Code of Conduct), the Safeguarding Response to Children who go Missing from Education, the role and names of the Designated Safeguarding Lead and their deputies, and Keeping Children Safe in Education Part One and Annex A September 2022.
-They have to sign to say they have read and understood these; - All staff receive basic awareness safeguarding and child protection training which is regularly updated and receive updates (for example, via email, e-bulletins and at INSET), as required, but at least annually; - All members of staff are trained in and receive regular updates in online safety and reporting concerns; - All members of staff maintain a zero-tolerance approach to sexual violence and sexual harassment; - All staff and governors have regular child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse, and governors are made aware of their responsibilities in Part 2 of the statutory guidance Keeping Children Safe in Education; - All staff will be given a copy of Part 1 and Annex B of Keeping Children Safe in Education 2022 and will sign to say they have read and understood it.
+- The College operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children; - All staff, at induction, receive information about the College's safeguarding arrangements, the College's Child Protection Policy, Staff Behaviour Policy (Code of Conduct), the Safeguarding Response to Children who are absent from education, the role and names of the Designated Safeguarding Lead and their deputies, and Keeping Children Safe in Education Part One and Annex A September 2023.
+They have to sign to say they have read and understood these; - All staff receive basic awareness safeguarding and child protection training which is regularly updated and receive updates (for example, via email, e-bulletins and at INSET), as required, but at least annually; - All members of staff are trained in and receive regular updates in online safety and reporting concerns.
+This also includes an understanding of the expectations, roles and responsibilities in relation to filtering and monitoring; - All members of staff maintain a zero-tolerance approach to sexual violence and sexual harassment; - All staff and governors have regular child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse, and governors are made aware of their responsibilities in Part 2 of the statutory guidance Keeping Children Safe in Education; - All staff will be given a copy of Part 1 and Annex B of Keeping Children Safe in Education 2023 and will sign to say they have read and understood it.
 This applies to the Governing Body in relation to Annex A of the same guidance. - The Child Protection Policy is made available via the College website and that parents/carers are made aware of this policy; - All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Child Protection Policy and reference to it on the College's website; - We provide a coordinated offer of Early Help when additional needs of children are identified and contribute to early help arrangements and inter-agency working and plans; - Our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time and ensure that any groups who use the school premises have child protection policies and procedures in place; - Community users organising activities for children are aware of the College's Child Protection Policy, guidelines and procedures; - The names of the Designated Safeguarding Lead and Deputies are clearly advertised in the College with a statement explaining the College's role in referring and monitoring cases of suspected harm and abuse.